-For histological analysis, four samples were taken from each animal.
-After that, tissue clip fixation together with polyethylene tubes was performed in 10% buffered formalin, followed by paraffin molding and paraffinic dyeing by hematoxylin and eosin (4 μ m thickness slices).
-The analysis of the preparation was done on a light microscope (Olympus BX-51, Olympus Corporation, Tokio, Japan) by an experienced pathologist, who did not participate in the sampling of the material.
+For histological analysis, 4 samples were taken from each animal.
+After that, tissue clip fixation together with polyethylene tubes was performed in 10% buffered formalin, paraffin molding, and paraffinic dyeing (4 μm thickness) of hematoxylin eosin (HE).
+Analysis of the preparation was done on a light microscope (Olympus BX-51, Japan) by an experienced pathologist, who did not participate in the sampling of the material.

-Histological analysis of the prepared samples was performed qualitatively and semi-quantitatively, and the inflammatory reaction, vascular congestion, fibrous capsule, and the preservation of the integrity of the connective tissue were considered.
+Histological analysis of the prepared samples was performed qualitatively and semiquantitative, and the inflammatory reaction, vascular congestion, fibrous capsule and the preservation of the integrity of the connective tissue were considered.